gliu20/conway/README.md

 # Conway
-A simulator for John Conway's game of life
+A simple simulator for John Conway's game of life written using native web technologies